-Best of all, there’s no need to spend a single galleon of your hard-earned cash to have a good time here: entry to the two-day event is entirely free.
+Best of all, there’s no need to spend a galleon of your hard-earned cash to have a good time here: entry to the weekend-long event is free.

-If you’re a first-timer at the festival or you haven’t been for a while, what do you need to know to make the best of your visit this year?
-Read on for our insider’s guide to planning the perfect voyage to this event—sea legs not required.
+If you’re a first-timer at the festival or you haven’t been for a while, read on for our insider’s guide to planning the perfect voyage to this ship-shape event—sea legs not required.

 Ship boarding is a popular activity at the Richmond Maritime Festival. | Photo: Tourism Richmond